GUE Correlators and Large Genus Asymptotics

-In this paper, we use a formula obtained in \cite{DYGUE} to study certain asymptotic behaviors of GUE (Gaussian unitary ensemble) correlators.
-More precisely, we obtain large genus asymptotics of enumerations of ordinary graphs and ribbon graphs with 1 face.
+\Abstract{In this paper, we use a formula obtained by Dubrovin and Yang (2017) to study certain asymptotic behaviors of GUE (Gaussian unitary ensemble) correlators.
+More precisely, we obtain large genus asymptotics of enumerations of ordinary graphs and ribbon graphs with 1 face.}